McEazy2700/Geology-Stuff/300level/second-semester/Gel-321-test-study.md

 do not necessarily exhibit foliation, because their minerals do not tend to show alignment.

 ### Classification of Metamorphic Rock
-So there are two main types of metamorphic rocks, those that are foliated that formed in environments with either directed pressure or shear stress and those that are non-foliated because they have formed in an environment without much direct pressure, or relatively near the surface where there's very little pressure.
+Metamorphic rocks can be broadly classified into two types, foliated and non-foliated.
+Non-foliated metamorphic rocks are formed when the pressure during formation is uniform or low (near the surface).
+They can also form when the parent rock consists of blocky minerals such as Quartz and Calcite in which individual crystals do not align because they are no longer in one direction than the other.
+However, this distinction breaks down in areas of intense deformation where even minerals like Quartz can be squeezed into a long stringer, much like squeezing toothpaste out of a tube.
-When rocks are squeezed under direct pressure, the pressure caused the rock to deform and enongate in a direction perpendicular to the direction of the stress.
-This contributes to the formation of foliation.
+Foliated metamorphic rocks are those formed under high differential pressure (when pressure is higher in one direction than another) causing crystals to squeeze and grow in a direction perpendicular to the higher stress.

+#### Types of Foliated Metamorphic Rocks
+Four common types of metamorphic rocks, listed in order of metamorphic grade are slate → phyllite → slate → gneiss
+* Slate: Formed from the low-grade metamorphism of shale.
+* Phyllite: Is similar to slate but has typically been heated to a higher temperature causing the mica to grow larger and leading to a satiny sheen on the surface
+* Schist: Forms at higher temperatures and pressures, and thus exhibits mica crystals that are large enough to see without magnification.
+Individual crystal faces may flash when the sample is turned, causing the rock to appear shiny.
+Other minerals like garnet might also be present.
+* Gneiss: Forms at the highest temperatures and pressures, and has crystals large enough to see with the unaided eyes.
+  Gneiss features minerals that have separated into bands of different colors.
+Gneiss usually contains little or no mica because they form at temperatures higher than those under which mica is stable.

+#### Types of Non-Foliated Metamorphic Rocks
+These are metamorphic rocks formed under low-pressure conditions or the effects of confining pressure (equal in all directions.
+They are usually formed near the surface and are products of contact metamorphism.
+The following are examples of non-foliated metamorphic rock in order of increasing grade.
+Marble → Quartzite → Hornfels
+* Marble: Formed from the metamorphism of limestone.
+Forms pure white crystals if the parent limestone was pure, if not it could end up "marbled" in appearance.
+* Quartzite: Metamorphosed sandstone.
+Is dominated by Quartz but may contain clay minerals.
+* Hornfels: Formed from the metamorphism of fine-grained rocks like Murdock and volcanic rocks.
+The Hornfels usually appear to have gneiss-like bands but these actually reflect alternating sandstone and shale that were in the protolith and are not related to the alignment of crystals.

+#### Migmatite both Metamorphic and Igneous
+If a metamorphic-rock is heated enough, it can begin to undergo partial melting in the same way that igneous rocks do.
+The more felsic minerals (Feldspar and Quartz) will melt, while the more mafic minerals (Biotite and Hornblende) do not.
+When the melt crystallizes again, the result is a light-colored igneous rock interpresed with a dark-colored metamorphic rock.
+This mixed rock is called **Migmatite**.

 ## Metamorphic Grade
 Refers to the amount or degree of metamorphism a rock undergoes.
 It ranges from **log grade** (little metamorphism) to **high grade** (high metamorphism).
 Low-grade metamorphism begins at temperatures just above sedimentary rock conditions.
-The sequence **slate -> phyllite -> schist -> gneiss** represents increasing metamorphic grade.
+The sequence **slate → phyllite → schist → gneiss** represents increasing metamorphic grade.
 We use **index minerals** that form at specific temperatures and pressures to identify metamorphic grades.
-They also provide insight into the rock's protolith and the metamorphic conditions that created it. **Chlorite → Muscovite → biotite → garnet → staurolite** are index minerals representing a respective sequence of low to high-grade rock.
+They also provide insight into the rock's protolith and the metamorphic conditions that created it. **Chlorite → Muscovite → biotite → garnet → staurolite** are all index minerals representing a respective sequence of low to high-grade rock.

 ## Metamorphic Facies